-The Heartbreaking Story Behind “It Is Well with My Soul”
+The Touching Story Behind “It Is Well with My Soul”

 “It Is Well with My Soul” was composed by Philip Paul Bliss, with the lyrics by Horatio G. Spafford.
 The composer, Bliss, also wrote “More Holiness Give Me,” “Brightly Beams Our Father’s Mercy,” and “Should You Feel Inclined to Censure,” which are included in the current hymnbook of The Church of Jesus Christ of Latter-day Saints.